What kind of training does your staff have?

 - Positive Reinforcement – pats, cuddles, treats and praise to reward appropriate behaviors.

 - Quick Time-Outs – Supervisors use time-outs to demonstrate the certain behaviors are not permitted while playing.
 For example: Bullying, mounting, marking, excessive mouthing, excessive barking, etc. Time outs are also used to provide pups with a quick moment to calm themselves down in order to prevent over-excitement.
 During time-outs, dogs are placed on-leash, in one of our rooms, or inside a crate.
+If in a room or crate they will enjoy a food puzzle, stuffed frozen kong or other tasty treat to help them settle down in a healthy, fun way.

 Is There a nap time?